trifectatechfoundation/trifectatech-website/content/projects/zstd-rs.md

 ### About

-Development of zstd-rs began in July 2025, with the first release of the decoder planned for March 2026.
+Development of Zstandard in Rust began in July 2025, with the first release of the decoder planned for March 2026.

 We thank [Chainguard](https://www.chainguard.dev/), [Astral](https://astral.sh/), [Sovereign Tech Agency](https://sovereign.tech) and [NLnet Foundation](https://nlnet.nl) for their support.